schettino72/makeup/README.md

 FAQ
 -------

-Can I serve a `makeup` site on [github pages](http://pages.github.com/)?
+Can I serve a _makeup_ site on [github pages](http://pages.github.com/)?

 Yes.
 But it has 2 caveats.
-First, you need to serve the site on your doamin.
+First, you need to serve the site on your domain.
 Second, github-pages has no support for something like nginx `try_files`... the tricky is to use the `404.html` to serve `index.html`.
 It works, but the browser will get a `404` as HTTP response